r4d1n/photographyistechnology/_drafts/aws.md

 The libertarian idea that government can't do anything but hinder beautiful private innovation is common in Silicon Vally, and the tension between public and private projects is a frequently debated, highly contentious subject in modern American politics.
 Personally, [I am starting to feel that there is rarely a catch-all solution to political problems and the best way lies in flexible acceptance of diverse answers as necessary depending on the task at hand](https://youtu.be/wY6454QetqM).
 But that may be a little subtle for the mainstream discourse at this time.

 Though ARPANET was a government project, the modern web is largely governed by privately held companies, from Service Providers, to hosting companies, to web-based applications, services, and stores.
 While anyone can still set up a computer at home to serve their hand-rolled personal site, entities like Google or Facebook, who have made the web more usable and useful to billions of people, maintain control over what is widely disseminated.
-This can all get very meta very quickly, when your social network is running on AWS servers, and users are accessing them over AT&T connections, and the switches there are tapped...
+This can all get very meta very quickly, when your social network is running on AWS servers, and users are accessing them over AT&T wireless connections, and the switches there are tapped...

 The network gets Pynchonian pretty fast.

-I have a lot of questions.
+As I am a curious person, I have a lot of questions about all this that will probably never receive direct answers.

-Is the difference between the execution of the Bay Bridge versus AWS (to simplify things dramatically) inherent in the two types of institutions?
-Both are hierarchical.
-One driven by the prerogatives of the marketplace, fueled by data; the other is organized by Caltrans, a state agency, but contracted out to construction firms.
+Is the difference between the execution of the Bay Bridge versus AWS (to simplify things dramatically) inherent in the institutions that built them?

+Both AWS and the Bay Bridge were built by hierarchical organizations.
+One is fueled by data, motivated by the prerogatives of the marketplaces; the other is organized by Caltrans, a state agency, but contracted out to construction firms.
 What is interesting about putting it in these terms is that it seems like Amazon has a clearer reason to deliver the best possible result.
-They have to, in order to exist.
+They have to, in order to keep existing.
 But Caltrans has its sanctioned responsibilities, and that bureaucracy will continue to exist no matter what happens.
-This, of course, is part of the libertarian line of thought, which is compelling but again not wholly convincing since, [from what I can tell, there is as much incompetence and malfeasance in many corporations as there is in politics](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%9308).
+This, of course, is part of the libertarian line of thought, which is compelling but again not wholly convincing since, from what I can tell, [there is as much incompetence and malfeasance in the corporate world as there is in politics](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%9308).

 Can there be democratic organizations that are also resilient and resolute enough to bend, grow, and shed as unpredictable scenarios demand?